OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - Detection of adversarial patches: these patches are localized, often visible modifications that can even be placed in the real world.

-  TODO elaborate on detector subnetworks in Annex C of ENISA 2021 and on the references below.

   Links to standards:

-  - Not covered yet in ISO/IEC standards.
-TODO: covered anywhere else?
+  - Not covered yet in ISO/IEC standards

   References: